NVlabs/oscar/README.md

 ## Reproducing Paper Results
 We provide all of our final trained models used in our published results, found in [trained_models](./trained_models) section.

+## License
+Please check the [LICENSE](./LICENSE.txt) file.
+OSCAR may be used non-commercially, meaning for research or evaluation purposes only.
+For business inquiries, please contact researchinquiries@nvidia.com.

 ## Citations
 Please cite [**OSCAR**](https://cremebrule.github.io/oscar-web) if you use this framework in your publications: